 We offer free entry for carers accompanying visitors with disabilities.
 To book a free carer ticket, please email email@example.com and quote your order number.

 There is one accessible parking bay outside the castle.
 Other than that, there is no specific visitor parking.
 There is on street parking, but the nearest car park is at the Bruce Embankment about ¾ mile away.
 Visitors can be dropped at the castle.

 The castle is 50m from the visitor centre, over grass reinforced with narrow strips of concrete.

+Assistance dogs are permitted at all our sites and within roofed areas.
 Dogs must be kept on a lead at all times and not left unattended at any time.
 Owners must pick up after their dogs.

 Visitors' dogs are not permitted at St Andrews Castle.